Josh Lay: New Orleans Saints

 Lay was selected in the sixth round (174th pick overall) of the 2006 NFL draft by the New Orleans Saints.
 On July 17, 2006, he agreed to a three-year contract with the Saints.
 He was waived by the Saints on September 1.

 St. Louis Rams

 Lay was signed by the Rams on December 13, 2006.
 The team assigned him to the Berlin Thunder of NFL Europa on February 24, 2007.
-The Rams waived Lay on August 31, 2007.
-He was then signed to their practice squad on September 5, 2007.
-He was released from the practice squad on September 11, 2007.
+The Rams waived Lay on August 31.
+He was then signed to their practice squad on September 5.
+Lay was released from St. Louis' practice squad on September 11.

 California Redwoods

 Lay was signed by the California Redwoods of the United Football League on September 2, 2009.

 Pittsburgh Power

 Lay was signed by the Pittsburgh Power of the Arena Football League on February 24, 2011.
-During the 2011 season, he played in 14 games for the Power, starting 10.
-He made 34.5 tackles and intercepted 4 passes, returning 1 for a touchdown.
-He re-signed with the team on December 5, 2011.
-However, following a players' strike, Lay was placed on League Suspension on April 5, 2012, where he remained for the entirety of the 2012 season.
+During the 2011 season, Lay played in 14 games for the Power, starting 10.
+He made 34.5 tackles and intercepted four passes, returning one for a touchdown.
+He re-signed with the team on December 5.
+However, following a players' strike, Lay was placed on League Suspension on April 5, 2012, where he remained for the entirety of the season.